ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![Haven't we seen this somewhere else?](./pakua.svg)

-When an attempt was made to crush the Original Ethereum Vision by it's very authors, the universe provided an equal and opposite response - the defiant continuation of the original Ethereum chain, following unforked _classic_ rules.
-In contrast to the freshly forked Ethereum, the unforked Etheruem was opposite in many ways; in it's unstoppability, it's level of decentralization and therefore in it's unbounded potential to change the world.
+When the attempt was made to crush the Original Ethereum Vision by it's very authors, the universe provided an equal and opposite response, and on that fateful day, a miracle occured.
+In a defiant continuation of *Code is Law*, the blocks of the original chain continuned to be mined, following the _Classic_ unforked protocol.
+In contrast to the newly forked Ethereum, the unforked Etheruem was opposite in many ways; in it's unstoppability, it's level of decentralization and therefore in it's unbounded potential to change the world.

 The technology, for the first time, had demonstrated it's ultimate dispute resolution mechanism.
 Through the chain split, all parties got what they wanted; either a version of Ethereum where _Code isn't Law_, or a chain where the promise of "Build Unstoppable Applications" was upheld.